bcaffo/regmodsbook/manuscript/02_notation.md

 ## The empirical covariance
-This class is largely considering how varaibles **covary**.
+This class is largely considering how variables **covary**.
 This is estimated by the empirical covariance.
 Consider now when we have pairs of data, {$$}(X_i, Y_i){/$$}.
 Their empirical covariance is defined as: